wyne-ybanez/mental-health-KGK/README.md

 ### Interactive:

-  The user should be able to interact with the website and function according to the given text i.e. Clicking on 'Contact Me' should bring the user to 'contact.html'.
+  The user should be able to interact with the website and function according to the given text i.e. Clicking on 'Contact Us' should bring the user to 'Contact Us Form'.

   Fade animations should be present on accordingly as the user scrolls down.